Home » How To » Golf Cart Stuff » Lester Summit II Series Battery Charger Bluetooth Wireless Apps for Apple and Android Phones

 AC Present – Indicates AC input power is present at the charger by illuminating the field’s blue LED, which corresponds to the blue “AC Present” LED on the charger.

 Fault – Displays any active faults.
-Descriptions of the faults, as well as instructions for resolving them, are detailed in the charger user’s manual.
+Descriptions of the faults, as well as instructions for resolving them, can be found in the charger user’s manual.

 Charge Status – Displays the active charge cycle phase.

-Charge Time Remaining – Displays the estimated charge time remaining in minutes.
+Charge Time Remaining – Displays the approximate charge time remaining in minutes.

 Output Current – Displays the DC output current in amps.